UoB freshers will have to live in a hotel for a month because their halls aren’t finished

 — Meg🪐🦦 (@megstewartx) September 8, 2020

-Students are still in the dark how they are going to prepare food or do laundry in a hotel.
-Another student, who also wishes to remain anonymous, admitted he doesn’t know “how I am gonna get food or when we are allowed to go to the hotel”.
+Students still do not know how they are going to prepare food or do laundry in a hotel.
+Another student, who also wishes to remain anonymous, admitted he doesn’t know “how I’m going to get food or when we are allowed to move in to the hotel”.

 A Bristol University spokesperson told The Bristol Tab: “We appreciate this situation is far from ideal and are very sorry for the inconvenience and disruption caused.